Motion Magic Canine Cookie FAQs

 Can people take Elk Velvet Antler?

 Yes, E.V.A. has been used for over 2000 years.
-It is considered the second most important ingredient in Traditional Chinese Medicine after Ginseng.
+It is considered the second most important ingredient in Traditional Eastern Medicine after Ginseng.

-While people can take E.V.A., my Canine Cookies are just for dogs.
+While people can take E.V.A., our Canine Cookies are just for dogs.

 Why does EVA work so fast?

-Research points to the Optimum Combination of Nutrients plus the Natural Growth Hormones, found in E.V.A., that work together to produce such rapid results.
+Research points to the Optimum Combination of Nutrients plus the Natural Growth Hormones working together to produce such rapid results.

 The nutrients in E.V.A. fuels the body to do the job it is designed to do.

 How is the velvet antler different from hard antler chews?

 When Elk antlers first start to grow, they are made of cartilage and are covered with soft fuzzy velvety hair.
 Once the antler has reached its full length (2 months), before it starts to calcify into bone, the antler is humanely removed from the elk.
 The antler is then dried and the velvety hair and skin are removed.
 This dried cartilage is ground into powder.
 It is this powder that I bake into my Canine Cookies.